Han Dynasty — Golden Era of Legendary Civilians

 Expansion Under Reign of Emperor Wu

-Then, Liu Che, one of the most accomplished monarchs in the history of China, the Emperor Wu of Han, ascended to the throne.
+Then, Liu Che, one of the most accomplished monarchs in the history of China, Emperor Wu of Han, ascended to the throne.

 He married a slave-born singer named Wei Zifu as his queen and nominated her brother, a slave-born hostler, as the leading general to fight against the Xiongnu, the strongest long-term enemy of the Han.

-This general, Wei Qing, and his nephew Huo Qubing, successfully defeated Xiongnu and vastly expanded the territory of the Han Empire.
+This general, Wei Qing, and his nephew Huo Qubing, successfully defeated the Xiongnu and vastly expanded the territory of the Han Empire.

 Princess Jieyou and the first female diplomat Feng Liao contributed significantly to pacifying Han's borders and increasing Han's influence.